-2.7 General overview of compilation
+2.6 General overview of compilation

-The Generic H \forall SKELL compiler compiles .ghs files and produces .hs files which can subsequently be compiled using a Haskell compiler.
+The Generic H $\forall$ SKELL compiler compiles .ghs files and produces .hs files which can subsequently be compiled using a Haskell compiler.
 In addition, the compiler also produces .ghi interface files for compiled modules, which will be used in subsequent compilations to avoid unnecessary recompilation.

-2.8 Compiling and running the generated code
+2.7 Compiling and running the generated code

-The Generic H \forall SKELL compiler generates ordinary Haskell code which can be run or compiled using GHC.
-The Generic H \forall SKELL distribution includes wrapper scripts called gh-ghc, gh-ghci and gh-hugs, for calling GHC, GHCi and Hugs, respectively.
-These wrappers automatically pass some options appropriate for running programs generated by Generic H \forall SKELL, such as making the libraries accessible.
+The Generic HVSKELL compiler generates ordinary Haskell code which can be run or compiled using GHC.
+The Generic HVSKELL distribution includes wrapper scripts called gh-ghc and gh-ghci, for calling GHC and GHCi, respectively.
+These wrappers automatically pass some options appropriate for running programs generated by Generic HVSKELL, such as making the libraries accessible.